 9 - Latta Plantation

-Many tourists who stop by to take the tour, leave the building with tales of doors slamming by themselves, the sound of children running and playing and even sightings of a dark shadow figure walking in the grounds!
+Many tourists who stop by to take the tour, leave the building with tales of doors slamming by themselves, the sound of children running and playing, and even sightings of a dark shadow figure walking around the grounds!

 8 - Carolina Theatre

 Carolina Theatre first opened its doors in 1927 and it was the very first building in Uptown Charlotte, to have its own air conditioning.
 It also boasts a resident ghost who staff have affectionately dubbed ‘Fred’.

 Although he is mostly harmless, Fred is known to cause a spot of trouble around the theatre including turning lights on and off and showing himself as a pale white apparition on the balcony.

 It has now come to be tradition for all staff and performers, to bid Fred good night as they leave, to offer a sign of respect to the spook!